 Underwriters Laboratories estimates that in the 1990s building occupants had on average 14-17 minutes to escape a house fire.
 That figure today is down to a slim 2-3 minutes, with even a small fire accelerating to life threatening within 30 seconds.
 Like active shooter events that average just over 9 minutes, a fire can consume an entire home in approximately five minutes.

 It is far better to build with quality fire-rated products than to call 911 for the fire department.
 Whether you seek a wood, steel or aluminum fire door, Protogetic has gathered the top manufacturers under one roof to provide fire ratings to fit your specific project’s requirements.
 Everything you need is available in a fast, easy, completely searchable database using our game-changing Protogetic Filter.
 Save time and money.
-Begin your search today by creating your private user account at Protogetic.com
+Begin your search today by creating your FREE private user account at Protogetic.com